Description of the radar set, tactical-technical characteristics

 The transmitter is an amplifying chain transmitter using a crossed field amplifier as its final tube.
 It permits the use of the pulse compression technique and that of pulse-to-pulse frequency agility.

 The receiver circuits comprise the anti-jamming chains and three angle error chains.
 The MTI device processes the signals received from any one of the three lower beams by programming.
 The extractor performs the extraction of primary and secondary plots and allows them to be associated together.
 It is followed by a plot processing system which computes altitude and filters plots so as to transmit only useful data.
-The device generates the data in a digital form permitting the transmission of tracks to a remote centre.
+The device generates the data in a digital form permitting the transmission of tracks to a remote center.
 The monitoring desk groups the monitor controls of the station's operation.

 TRS 2215s are quoted as being supplied into France's Strida (Système de traitement et de représentation des informations de défense aérienne) national air defence network.